matsim-org/viz/src/index.md

 title: Home
 ---

-### WELCOME TO PROSPECTOR.
+### WELCOME TO MATSIM-VIZ.

-You've found the SFCTA "Prospector" data visualization website.
+You've found the "MATSim Visualizer" which is an experimental web-based visualization platform for exploring MATSim outputs.
 Pick a dataset to explore from those below.
 More to come!

 ### DATASETS